gabrielmcg/Docker-docs/ops/README.md

 <div class="body">
 <p class="p">By default, the Ansible playbooks are configured to set up a 3 node environment as this is the
 minimal starter configuration as recommended by HPE and Docker for production.
-However, the playbooks can be configured to fit your environment and your high availability (HA) needs and the solution has been tested on a 6 node HPE Synergy environment, with 2 nodes in each frame.
+The playbooks can also for larger container environments, with a 3 frame, 6 node HPE Synergy system, with 2 nodes in each frame.
 </p>

 <p class="p">Two separate configurations are available out of the box, with one restricted to a Linux-only deployment while the other
 supports a hybrid deployment including Windows workers as well as Linux ones.
-The Docker and non-Docker modules are distributed over the physical nodes via virtual machines (VMs), depending on the size of your environment, as follows:</p>
+The Docker and non-Docker modules are distributed over the physical nodes via VMware virtual machines (VMs), depending on the size of your environment, as follows:</p>

 <ul class="ul">